 Issue: Stagnant effluent.
 High level alarm triggered.

 Cause: The restaurant and commercial kitchen had changed their recipe as well as the cleaning products.
 They had increased the volume of sugar in their dough and the amount of tomato paste.
 This resulted in a high level of acidity to flow into their effluent, eroding the mechanical end on the pumps over time.
 The two pump impellers (the end which moves the fluid) were completely worn down and eroded.
 As a result the pumps were unable to adequately move the effluent, causing the high level alarm to sound a warning of an imminent overflow.

 Above: On-site pit upon arrival with the high level alarm sounding.

 New cast-iron wet-end.
 Note the profile of the fins

 - Attended site with pump technician, plumber and suction truck with operator

 - Removed the excess effluent and exposed the two pumps.

-- Supply timeframe of pumps versus spare parts and labour to complete
+- Supply timeframe of pumps versus spare parts and labour to complete.

 - Two new pumps were supplied and installed within three days

-The Client is now aware of the impact of a high acid (sugar) based waste, and the cost thereof.
+It is important for business owners to understand the nature of the effluent created by their business, and how this will affect their plumbing needs before there is an incident.
+This client is now aware of the impact of a high acid (sugar) based waste, and the cost thereof.